Young and the Restless Star Kristoff St. John Dead at 52

 In 2017, he reportedly underwent psychiatric treatment after an alleged "scare" regarding his mental health, according to Entertainment Weekly.

-St. John was married and divorced twice, first to Mia St. John, with whom he welcomed son Julian and daughter Paris.
-Julian died of an apparent suicide in 2014 at the age of 24.

-The actor was later married to Allana Nadal, with whom he had daughter Lola.

-Hs is survived by two of his children and his fiancé Kseniya Mikhaleva, who he proposed to in August.
+Hs is survived by his two daughters and his fiancé Kseniya Mikhaleva, who he proposed to in August.
 "How did it happen ???
 How ???
 Why did you leave so early ???? and left me alone .....
 I can't believe," she wrote on Instagram on Monday.
 "You were everything to me .... you were a loving father, a loving man,.....how love??we should doing a lot of things in future......"

 Our thoughts are with the star's loved ones at this time.